derickr/dbgp/debugger_protocol.rst

                         A debugger engine MAY send multiple notifications for the same breakpoint ID, but only if their attributes have changed (again).
-    debug               notification occurs when the language engine issues debugging information.
+    error               notification occurs when the language engine issues debugging information.
     =================== =====================================================

-8.5.2 Debug Notification
+8.5.2 Error Notification
 ^^^^^^^^^^^^^^^^^^^^^^^^

 When a language engine creates a debugging notification, the debugger engine